ahoymrag/ahoymrag.github.io/blog/data/blog_1.md

 - Now And Then You Miss It Sounds Make You Cry
 - Now In - MoMa Sharing Exhibition NOW
 - NYC Opens After Long Lockdown Check
+- Things I like = The Movie the Greenmile

 ### Featured Articles
 - Blonde - Widespread Acclaim